 What is a Special Needs Child?

 Many times as a parent I am asked what is a special needs child, shouldn’t they have a physical handicap?
 Many people look at a special needs child as a child that is misbehaved, impulsive, rude, and undisciplined by their parents, but the truth is, there is more to it than that.
+Most of the time, handicap transportation is needed to allow them to move around.
 According to the Merriam-Webster dictionary, the definition of special needs is “any of various difficulties (such as a physical, emotional, behavioral, or learning disability or impairment) that causes an individual to require additional or specialized services or accommodations (such as special education or recreation) students with special needs.”